Abhijaypaliwal/supra_project_1_sale_Token/README.md

 which creates a remappings.txt file inside the root directory of the project

 Now to launch the script, simply type-
-`forge test -vv`
+`forge test -vvv`
-The above script would show the outputs and pass conditions of the test, if you want to see the transaction tree, simply add an extra "v" in the script at last
+The above script would show the outputs and pass conditions of the test, if you want to see the transaction traces, simply add an extra "v" in the script at last.